Multilingual Routing in Mixture-of-Experts: Related Work on Multilingual LLMs

-Extending these findings, recent works argue that stronger representational alignment improves multilingual performance \citep{ravisankar2025mapenglishrolecrosslingual}.
-This has been demonstrated through methods that steer models towards language-shared representations \citep{mahmoud2025improvingmultilinguallanguagemodels, lu2025pathstakenunderstandingmending} or away from language-specific representations \citep{lim2025languagespecificlatentprocesshinders, zhao2025languagemorelanguagereasoningdisentanglement}.
-Prompting methods that encourage the use of English as a pivot language can also boost cross-lingual transfer \citep{shi2023language, zhang-etal-2024-plug, yong2025crosslingualreasoningtesttimescaling}. \citet{lcm2024} introduces an LLM that autoregresses over language-neutral ``concept" embeddings instead of subword tokens, which exhibits strong multilingual generalization.
+Recent work finds that stronger middle-layer alignment correlates with improved multilingual performance \citep{kargaran-etal-2025-mexa, ravisankar2025mapenglishrolecrosslingual}.
+This relationship appears causal: multilingual performance improves when they are explicitly steered toward language-shared representations \citep{mahmoud2025improvingmultilinguallanguagemodels, lu2025pathstakenunderstandingmending} or away from language-specific representations \citep{lim2025languagespecificlatentprocesshinders, zhao2025languagemorelanguagereasoningdisentanglement}.
+Prompting methods that encourage the use of English as a pivot language can also boost cross-lingual transfer \citep{shi2023language, zhang-etal-2024-plug, yong2025crosslingualreasoningtesttimescaling}.
+By design, \citet{lcm2024} introduces an LLM that autoregresses over language-neutral ``concept" embeddings instead of subword tokens, which exhibits strong multilingual generalization.

 Bridging multilingual research and MoEs, recent works leverage MoE modularity for massively multilingual machine translation \citep{nllb-2022-no, zhao2024sparse}.
 In LLMs, \citet{zheng2025efficiently} scales multilinguality through MoE upcycling \citep{komatsuzaki2023sparse} in final layers.